Until recently, I didn’t know where to begin writing about giving birth in Taipei.

 - If you need to replace your mattress, pillows or bed sheets do it before your due date because you’ll be spending a lot of time in bed.
 But don’t buy sheets from MUJI, they’re the worst.

 - Get a bed tray so you can work on your laptop or eat from bed during confinement.
-I got this one from Working House for 800TWD.

 - Buy an air purifier and dehumidifier machine that can also dry baby laundry for those Taipei days with questionable air quality.